 3. BECOMING A MONK.

 Initial Contact.
 Please read through the Vocation Page.
-You may also find that the FAQ’s provide some helpful information that give you a sense whether you’d be comfortable in this life or not.
-If you believe you should pursue this calling, please write to Br.
-Efrain Sosa at:
+You may also find that the FAQ’s provide some helpful information that give you a sense whether or not you might be happy here.
+If you believe you should pursue this calling, please write to our vocations director:

 Or email Br.
 Efrain at: firstname.lastname@example.org